University Housing Hallmarks

-12. Food Credit for Absences: If a student is absent from the residence halls for seven or more consecutive days because of illness, student teaching, or a University field trip, residents may request a dining service credit of $5.80 per day at the area/hall office.
+12. Food Credit for Absences: If a student is absent from the residence halls for seven or more consecutive days because of illness, student teaching, or a University field trip, residents may request a dining service credit.
 Residents should notify the office before leaving for teaching or a field trip or after return from an illness.
 There is no dining service during University vacation periods.

 13. Public Health Requirements: Illinois Public Health regulations do not permit food prepared outside the dining service area (including salad dressing) to be brought into or consumed in the dining room.

 14. Sick Tray: If a student is ill, a roommate or a friend may obtain a sick tray for the ill student.
 The ill student should call his or her dining hall’s main office during meal hours and provide the ill student’s name, UIN (found on the i-card), and name of the friend who will be picking up the tray.
 Please call at least 60 minutes prior to the requested pick-up time.
 A Classic Meal or equivalent credits will be deducted for the meal.